NetFabric/NetFabric.Numerics/src/NetFabric.Numerics/README.md

 - **Mathematical Concepts:** The library is founded on the mathematical concepts of points and vectors.
 Subtracting two points results in a vector, and adding a point and a vector results in a point.

-- **Support for Multiple Coordinate Systems:** **NetFabric.Numerics** supports multiple coordinate systems, including Cartesian, Polar, and Spherical coordinates.
+- **Support for Multiple Coordinate Systems:** **NetFabric.Numerics** supports multiple coordinate systems, including Rectangular, Polar, and Spherical coordinates.
 This allows you to work with various coordinate systems seamlessly, expanding the library's versatility for your numeric and geometric operations.

 ## Usage